May 21—July 28, 2019 | Up to 13 credits | Apply by May 15

 The curriculum will satisfy departmental requirements in cognitive neuroscience in a synergistic supportive manner.
 In addition, classroom and research experiences can be tailored to meet the needs of students interested in graduate study in cognitive neuroscience, medicine or clinical psychology.
 Students with a particular interest in cognitive neuroscience research will learn to program their own experiments.

 The curriculum will satisfy 2/3 of the requirements for special honors in psychology and 3/4 of the requirements for a concentration in cognitive neuroscience.
+Ten credits will count toward the BA in Cognitive Neuroscience.
 All courses will count toward the psychology major and CCAS requirements.

 PSYC 3122: Cognitive Neuroscience (3 credits)